Connect with us

-Mallinder, who was once tipped as a potential England coach, saw Saints anchored at the bottom of Pool 4 in the European Challenge Cup after their 37-10 loss to Leinster at home on Friday night.
+Mallinder, who was once tipped as a potential England coach, saw Saints anchored at the bottom of Pool 4 in the European after their 37-10 loss to Leinster at home on Friday night.

-Saints parted company with attack coach Alex King in October after struggling to return to the heights of 2014 when they beat Saracens to be crowned Premiership Champions.
+Saints parted company with attack coach Alex King in October after struggling to return to the heights of 2014 when they beat to be crowned Premiership Champions.

-King is widely seen as the scapegoat for the failings of the side this season despite the high-profile arrival of France No.8 Louis Picamoles.
+King is widely seen as the scapegoat for the failings of the side this season despite the high-profile arrival of No.8 Louis Picamoles.

 A source told The Rugby Paper: “They are really struggling to replace Alex King who was thrown under the bus to save others.
 Coaches are reluctant to commit themselves rent regime as things stand.”